ProNeverFake/kios/README.md

 ### Development Log

+- 23.09.2023
+  1. The service ArchiveActionRequest is realized now.
+  2. **The crucial question: how should the "object" be grounded in a object-centric robot system?**

 - 22.09.2023
   1. The problem is fixed (reason unclear).
   TODO: the action archive client on the tree node side and the parameter fetch function in tactician.